 Along with improving the training application process, there is a significant organizational benefit to contextual micro-training: scalability.
 Unlike classroom training, there are no limits to how many people can use the system for training purposes.
 In a world of distributed workforces, training content can be made available to everyone in the company in a cost-effective way.

 A 2014 report titled Building Staff Engagement revealed that learning innovation through a performance support system (such as VisualSP solutions) results in a 23% improvement in the speed of a new system rollout, and a 12% reduction in time to proven competency.

 Among the key performance indicators for learning that have been improved are:

 - Reduced time to competence for using new systems

 - Increased capability to deal efficiently with problems without escalation

 By enabling workers to get training in micro-learning modules on demand and in context, a number of tangible emotional benefits may be experienced including:

 - Better job loyalty

-To learn more, read our whitepaper Micro-training In Context: The Path to Faster Technology Adoption.
+To learn more about this topic in-depth, read our whitepaper Micro-training In Context: The Path to Faster Technology Adoption.